datagrok-ai/public/help/_internal/administration.md

 It is possible to run more than one instance of Datagrok, each one associated with its own database, storage, users, configurations, etc. These instances are completely isolated from each other.
-Refer to the [command line interface](#command-line-interface) section for information on how to start a particular instance.
+Refer to the [command-line interface](#command-line-interface) section for information on how to start a particular instance.

 On the standard Datagrok AMI image, there is only one 'prod' instance.
 In cases if a company is doing custom development on top of the Datagrok platform, it is common to have three environments: